Quickstart Tutorial

 Upload a PDF

-For this call, you need to convert your PDF binary into a base64 encoded string.
+For this call, convert your PDF into a base64 encoded string.
 This is not properly done within the documentation code generator.
-Instead, review this pseudocode, which should make sense in a broad way:
+Instead copy this pseudocode and your friendly AI will convert it to your preferred language:

 $data = (